LeventenStudios/leventenstudios.github.io/README.md

-# Leventen Studios apps
+# Leventen Studios Apps

 Enjoy the games created by our studio.

-In case of any issues contact me: leventenstudios@icloud.com
+In case of any issues please contact us: leventenstudios@icloud.com